numenta/nupic.core-legacy/README.md

 Some of the major differences between this library and Numenta's extension library are the following:

  * Support for Python 3 and Python 2.7 (Only Python 3 under windows)
- * Support for Linux, OSx, and Windows MS Visual Studio 2017
+ * Cross Platform Support for Linux, OSx, and Windows MS Visual Studio 2017
  * Support for C++11 through C++17
- * Replaced SWIG with PyBind11 for Python interface.
+ * Improved python interface, by replaced SWIG with PyBind11.
  * Removed CapnProto serialization.
 It was prevasive and complicated the code considerably.
 It was replaced with simple binary streaming serialization in C++ library.
  * Many code optimizations, modernization (Spatial Pooler shares optimized Connections backend with Temporal memory)